danishcyber-star/Rajasthan_IT_Day_Hackathon/README.md

 ## Problem Statement :
 The goal of this project to assist student or any professional in learning important/selected contents of large tect files.
 It's an AI based Web Application with Google Authentication Specially build for improving user Learning Experience.
-Using this application user can selectively read the topics or news of their interest, also it gives user the most valuable information from large text paragraph or news.
+Improve Learning Experience of User at Various Education Platforms.
+Student can specifically select the category of topic they want to Study.
+Also, It extracts the most valuable info from Large text files/Big Passages.
+This Help user to learn more concepts  in small time Interval.
+Hence, Improve their Efficiency.
+This application can also be integrated with News Application.
-This helps to learn only relevant info and improves Efficiency and Saves Time.
+This not only helps to learn relevant info and improves Efficiency and Saves Time, but also improves Focus of student.

 ## Input :